pranshu1200/SLOW-HTTP-HEADER-ATTACK-ON-APACHE-SERVER/README.md

 # SLOW-HTTP-HEADER-ATTACK-ON-APACHE-SERVER
 Computer and Network Security course project.
-A typical DOS attack based on HTTP and thread based server vulnerabilities
+A bot to launch typical DOS attack based on HTTP and thread based server vulnerabilities